 Additional heart defects that have been reported in some individuals with partial monosomy 11q include double outlet right ventricle, in which both the pulmonary artery and aorta connect to the right ventricle (the aorta normally connects to the left ventricle); transposition of the great arteries, in which the two large (great) arteries arises from the wrong area of the heart – aorta arises from the right ventricle and the pulmonary arises from the left ventricle; aberrant right subclavian artery, in which one of the main arteries supplying blood to the upper arms and legs arises from the wrong area of the heart; and atrioventricular septal canal defects, in which the partitions (septa) and valves separating the right and left chambers of the heart are improperly developed.

-Individuals with partial monosomy 11q frequently have infections such as middle ear infections (otitis media) and inflammation of the sinuses (sinusitis), although deficit of cellular or humoral immunity with low IgM and IgA has been reported only occasionally.
+Individuals with partial monosomy 11q frequently have middle ear infections (otitis media) and inflammation of the sinuses (sinusitis).
+Some individuals with partial monosomy 11q experience some degree of hearing impairment.

 Additional findings have been associated with partial monosomy 11q.
 These finding affect less than half of affected individuals.
 In some cases, the fibrous joints (metopic sutures) between the two sides of the bone in the forehead (frontal bone) may close prematurely (craniosynostosis).
 As a result, the head may have an unusual “triangular-shaped” appearance with an abnormally prominent forehead (trigonocephaly).